-I’ve been working in videogames, first as a hobbyist modder and most recently at Telltale Games, since 2004.
-Production is my passion, but I also have professional experience in Quality Assurance and Concept Art.
+I’ve been working in videogames, first as a hobbyist modder and most recently at now at Ascendant Studios, since 2004.
+While I am currently a producer, I also have professional experience in Quality Assurance and Concept Art.
 Below are some of my projects.

 I was the assistant producer in charge of the the animation team on an unreleased title.
 My responsibilities included creating schedules and tracking deliverables, prioritizing tasks and bugs to unblock other departments and hit milestones, communicating information within the team and between departments, identifying, reporting, and mitigating risks in animation and the project at large.
 I consider it the job of a producer to do everything they can to empower their team.
 As such, I also helped out with anything else I could, including processing motioncapture data, porting animations, and creating databases of available animations.